How do I discover accounts to follow on Mastodon and the Fediverse?

 Follow hashtags

-Maybe the easiest way to to discover new accounts on particular topics is to follow hashtags.
+Maybe the easiest way to discover new accounts on particular topics is to follow hashtags.
 Posts with followed tags will appear in your home timeline automatically as soon as they’re posted, so you don’t have to go looking for them.
 Click here for more details on how to follow hashtags.

 Join Groups